15 Most Vulnerable Jobs in America if a Recession Hits

 Fxquadro/Adobe barman is preparing drinks for customers at posh bar

-The restaurant industry was another one that was shaken up big time due to COVID-19 and could be at risk again with a looming recession.
+The restaurant industry was also shaken up badly by COVID-19 and could be at risk again with a looming recession.

 When money is tight, people simply don’t go out as much, putting all sorts of service-industry workers — from wait staff to cooks to hosts and bartenders — at risk.

-Even those who pick up a few shifts waiting tables or tending bar a few nights a week to make extra money may want to begin looking for some different side hustles.
+Even those who work a few shifts waiting tables or tending bar a few nights a week to make extra money may want to begin looking for different side hustles.

 Hair stylists and barbers